 These policies apply to faculty, staff, students, and community members.

-The Relationships with Students Policy seeks to maintain a professional work and educational environment where those in positions of authority do not abuse or appear to abuse the power with which they are entrusted in their relationships with students.
+The Relationships with Students Policy seeks to maintain a professional work and educational environment.
+This means that those in positions of authority do not abuse or appear to abuse the power with which they are entrusted in their relationships with students.

 Tufts University recognizes that members of the Tufts community may prefer to use names other than their legal names to identify themselves.
 Tufts University acknowledges that a “preferred name” may be used on certain University records as long as the use of the preferred name is not for the purposes of misrepresentation or otherwise prohibited by state or federal law.